-The White House Council of Economic Advisers (CEA) released a report in May on the economic costs of crime and the effectiveness of programs to reduce recidivism.
-The CEA found that, on average, programs that address the prisoner’s mental health or substance abuse problems may reduce the cost of crime by about $0.92 to $3.31 per taxpayer dollar spent on prison reform and long-run incarceration costs by $0.55 to $1.96, for a total return of $1.47 to $5.27 per taxpayer dollar.
+A report from The White House Council of Economic Advisers (CEA) on the economic costs of crime and the effectiveness of programs to reduce recidivism found that, on average, programs that address the prisoner’s mental health or substance abuse problems may reduce the cost of crime by about $0.92 to $3.31 per taxpayer dollar spent on prison reform and long-run incarceration costs by $0.55 to $1.96, for a total return of $1.47 to $5.27 per taxpayer dollar.
 The CEA noted that the heaviest share of the crime burden is a result of high re-arrest rates and concluded to that the is evidence to support programs that focus on a prisoner’s mental health to prevent future crime.

 The results of the study are not surprising and reiterate what activists, criminal justice professionals, and mental health professionals have been arguing for decades.
 Studies show that 26% of inmates in state and federal correctional facilities were diagnosed with a mental health condition and only 18% of those individuals were receiving treatment at the time of their arrest.
 The American Psychological Association estimates that the number of mentally ill inmates could be as high as 54%.
 Inmates who receive treatment for their mental illness while they are in prison are less likely to be rearrested.